ahmedkhairydev/gateways/README.md

 # Gateways
-Gatwaways is a Task for Musala Soft
+Gateways is a Task for Musala Soft.

 ## Gateways - NodeJS Project